eJohnson4224/GNU/README.md

 [] Get the code working (duh)
 [] Look into getting a normette linter running either form the command line or in VS Code [] Look into OrbStack or UTM for setting-up a Ubuntu 22.04 instance setup with the tools used at 42 for consistency when debugging this and future projects
+[] Make the ultimate 42 Dev vm to run on your Mac and use in VS Code as a dev container: Ubuntu 22.04, normette installed and configured with VS Code plugin, gcc, gdb, valgrind...